Arbor Hills Tree Farm, LLC

 Size:

-Magnolias come in a wide array of cultivars that can accommodate the scale of any garden, from 15-foot shrubs to massive trees that can reach heights of 80 feet or more.
+Magnolias come in a wide array of cultivars that can accommodate the scale of any garden, from a magnolia bush as small as 15 feet to massive magnolia trees that can reach heights of 80 feet or more.

 Bloom time: